TimHanewich/Misc-Articles/Aletheia/Earnings-Call-KPIs-Now-Available/readme.md

 [Aletheia](https://aletheiaapi.com/)'s *Earnings Call* endpoint, providing Earnings Call transcripts over a free-to-use HTTP API, can also now provide **Key Performance Indiactors**.

-Each earnings call transcript is now being analyzed by a sophisticated Natrual Language Processing (NLP) engine during the processing stage.
-A proprietary algorithm has been developed to contextual the content in each earnings call.
-The algorithm searches for line items, product lines, key metrics, and more, that were stated by management as having increased, decreased, reached a point, etc. Upon finding these examples, the algorithm parses the plain remark into three components: the subject (what is being talked about), the action (what happened to the subject), and the value (the dollar figure or percentage which the subject is being measured by).
+Each earnings call transcript is now being **analyzed by a sophisticated Natrual Language Processing (NLP) engine** during the processing stage.
+A proprietary algorithm has been developed to **contextual** the content in each earnings call.
+The algorithm searches for line items, product lines, key metrics, and more, that were stated by management as having increased, decreased, reached a point, etc. Upon finding these examples, the algorithm parses the plain remark into three components: the *subject* (what is being talked about), the *status* (what happened to the subject), and the *value* (the dollar figure or percentage which the subject is being measured by).

 When requested via Aletheia's [EarningsCall](https://aletheiaapi.com/docs/#earnings-call) endpoint, the Key Performance Indicator data will be included in the JSON response.
 The following as an example of how the *KeyPerformanceIndicator* property will be appended to the *SpokenRemark* array, listing the detected KPI's for this particular spoken remark: